YusufJoeStar/Line-Following-RC-Car-Atmega32/README.md

 - **No PID control algorithm was implemented**, which limits the system’s ability to smoothly correct positional errors and handle sharp or complex path variations.
 - This decision was intentional, as **PID control had not yet been covered in the coursework** at the time of project development.
 - Implementing PID control in future iterations would significantly improve tracking accuracy, stability, and responsiveness.
+- In the line following function, If no black line was detected, the car keeps turning right to find a black surface and completes the track.
+This causes serious limitations and makes the car only work in specific tracks that orbit to the right only.
+Unfortunately, this flaw was found in the last day and due to time limit it was hard to fix.

 ### Future Improvements
 - Add hardware **Start/Stop and Reset buttons** for improved safety and power management.
+- Fix the lost line detection logic and make the car operate in any track whether it orbits to the right or left.
 - Improve **wire organization and mechanical housing** to enhance durability and maintainability.
 - Use **PID-based control** for smoother motion and better error correction once covered academically.